chiyu1203/ephys/README.md

 # no-Multicamera filmming

 The fundamental difference between mult-camera filming or not is whether to use arduino to trigger the camera.
 Thus, if only using one camera to capture the behaviour or when synchronising camera shutter is not important, then use feature file that does not come with **_hw**.
 The rest of the step should be more or less the same.

+## analysis methods

+The analysis methods are organised into a json file, which is created from a python file.
+This json file tells the notebook and python script how to analysis the data (with some boolean options) and include meta information of the experiment that is not included during data collection phase.

+Therefore, each project (or each experiment) has its own json file.
+Below explains what those analysis methods are about.

+# The following is used in raw2si.py and spike_curation.py

+    "experimenter": "chiyu",

+    "probe_type": "H10_stacked", # currently only supports P2 and H10_stacked

+    "motion_corrector": "testing", # either choose a algorithm to correct drift/motion or using "testing" to go through each method

+    "sorter_name": "kilosort4", # currently only supports kilosort 3 and 4 and default sorters

+    "analyse_good_channels_only": true, # whether to remove bad and noisy channels from analysis

+    "load_raw_traces": false,

+    "analyse_entire_recording": true, # whether to chop the recording into a portion for analysis

+    "save_prepocessed_file": false, # whether to compress and save dataset after it goes through bandpass filter, common median reference, remove bad channels, and slice into a portion

+    "load_prepocessed_file": false,

+    "save_sorting_file": true,

+    "load_sorting_file": false,

+# The following is used in spike_curation.py

+    "save_analyser_to_disc": true,

+    "load_analyser_from_disc": false,

+    "extract_waveform_sparse": false,

+    "extract_waveform_sparse_explicit": false,

+    "export_to_phy": true,

+    "overwrite_existing_phy": true,

+    "load_curated_spikes": true,

+    "export_report": false,

+# The following is used in decode_spikes.py

+    "include_MUA": true, # whether to include MUA when using the script decode_spikes.py

+    "event_of_interest": "stim_onset", # chooose an event to align spikes with

+    "analyse_stim_evoked_activity": true, # if false, then entire data will be analysed.
+Work in progress

+    "experiment_name": "coherence",

+# The following is used in analyse animal's behaviour

+    "overwrite_curated_dataset": true, whether to overwrite the existing pickle file or not, which is generated from fictrac.
+If True, then the programme will overwrite the pickle file

+    "save_output": whether to save any output during data analysis.
+If True, then save any output

+    "fictrac_posthoc_analysis": whether the fictrac data comes from online tracking or posthoc analysis.
+If True, then entering the analysis pipeline for posthoc analysis.

+    "use_led_to_align_stimulus_timing": whether to use independent light source to track stimulus onset and offset.
+If True, then entering the analysis pipeline for that.
+If False, the programme will try to use timestamp coming from trials and from cameras to isolate the onset (this can only be achieved when posthoc analysis is not applied)

+    "align_with_isi_onset": whether to use align the stimulus-evoked response based on stimulus onset or ISI onset.
+If True, then aligning the data based on ISI onset (this only works with Bonsai projects where ISI is logged)

+    "mark_jump_as_nan": whether to use fft to identify jumping event in fictrac data and mark the event as nan

+    "active_trials_only":  work in progress (to include walking trials)

+    "filtering_method": what kind of filter to apply for tracking animals

+    "plotting_tbt_overview": whether to plot a heat map of animal's velocity trial by trial and two histograms of animals travel distance and optomotor index.

+    "plotting_trajectory": whether to plot the trajectory of the animals in the experiment.

+    "plotting_event_related_trajectory": whether to plot a heat map of animal's trajectory after the stimulus onset

+    "plotting_deceleration_accerleration": whether to plot the average deceleration and accerleration onset of the animals (this is still under construction)

+    "plotting_position_dependant_fixation": whether to plot animal's angular velocity in response time.
+This is used in conflict experiment

+    "plotting_optomotor_response": whether to plot the animal's mean optomotor index across stimulus type and the trajectory of yaw rotation vector trial by trial.

+    "load_experiment_condition_from_database": this is used in the jypter notebook to see whether you want to access google-sheet-based database.
+If False, all animals stored in the server will be included.

+    "select_animals_by_condition": this is used in the jypter notebook to extract specific animals for analysis.
+If True, you need to specify what condition in a dictionary.
+If False, all animals in the database (google sheet) will be included.

+    "analysis_by_stimulus_type": this is used in the python script to see whether you want to plot the velocity heatmap based on stimlus type or based on time.
+If True, the heatmap will be stored based on stimulus type.